 Newer dental fillings include ceramic and plastic compounds that mimic the appearance of natural teeth.
 These compounds, often called composite resins, are usually used on the front teeth where a natural appearance is important, but they can also be used on the back teeth depending on the location and extent of the tooth decay.

 Several factors influence the performance, durability, longevity, and expense of dental restorations, including:

 - The components used in the filling material

 - The amount of tooth structure remaining

 - Where and how the filling is placed

 - The chewing load that the tooth will have to bear

 - The length and number of visits needed to prepare and adjust the restored tooth

-The ultimate decision about what to use is best determined in consultation with the dentist.
-Before your treatment begins, discuss the options with the dentist.
-To help you prepare for this discussion it is helpful to understand the two basic types of dental fillings: direct and indirect.
+Before your treatment begins, your doctor will discuss with you all of your options and help you choose the best filling for your particular case.
+In preparation for this discussion it may be helpful to understand the two basic types of dental fillings — direct and indirect.